-But that moral concern of those ‘big gods’ comes with a dark side.
-Religious moral norms often work in two directions.
+But there is a darker side to this moral concern of those ‘big gods’, too.
+Religious moral norms often move in two directions.
 On the one hand they increase cooperation, harmony, and altruism within the group.
 But on the other hand, they often increase hostility towards other groups.
 This is not a coincidence.
-The cultural success of these 'moral' religions is as much the product of strengthening the ties within the group as it is the product of enhancing the competition with other groups.
+The cultural success of these 'moral' religions is as much the product of strengthened in-group tiesas it is the product of enhancing the competition with other groups.

 Think of the two major monotheistic religions of our time: Christianity and Islam.
 The history of these religions is filled with religious wars, conquests and proselytism (the 'conversion' of non-believers).
 Their considerable cultural success – more than half of the world's population is either Christian or Muslim – is not only due to the harmony they create within the group, but also (perhaps even more so) due to the intolerance they harbor with regards to other groups with other religious beliefs.

-So, when we talk about religion and morality, we must always keep in mind that the moral norms that religions propagate are mainly – or at least originally – focused on the relationships within the group and that this often leads to conflict between different groups with different religions (which create harmony within their respective groups in a different way).
-Moreover, religion often hinders moral progress.
-By holding on to ancient texts and regulations, the moral norms that religions propagate are not so easily adapted or improved.
+Thus, when we talk about religion and morality, we must always keep in mind that the moral norms that religions propagate are mainly – or at least originally – focused on the relationships within the group, and that this often leads to conflict between different groups with different beliefs .
+Religion often also hinders moral progress.
+By holding on to ancient texts and conventions, the moral norms that religions circulate are not so easily adapted or improved.
 Consider, for example, the position of the church or of Islamic scholars on homosexuality.

 Critical thinking and moral progress

-True moral progress actually comes from rational, critical thinking.
+True moral progress follows from rational, critical thinking.
 This may sound strange.
 What does rationality have to do with morality?
-Does cool, dispassionate reasoning not lead to immorality?
-Think of Nazism or the ruthless 'Homo economicus' who’s driven by greed.
-Rationality by itself, it is true, does not automatically lead to moral behavior.
-It is amoral: neither moral nor immoral.
-Yet it is precisely our reasoning ability and our capacity for critical thinking that initiates the process of moral progress.
+Does tranquil, dispassionate reasoning not give rise to immorality?
+Think of calculating Nazism or the greedy'Homo economicus.'.
+Rationality alone certainlydoes not automatically generate moral behavior, but is instead amoral (neither moral nor immoral).
+Yet, it is precisely our reasoning ability and our capacity for critical thinking that fuels moral progress.

-The influential Australian moral philosopher, Peter Singer (1993), calls this the 'escalator of reason on morality'.
-By reasoning about morality we come to moral behavior that is far removed from the type of behavior for which natural selection has equipped us with moral intuitions.
-Indeed, morality evolved only for cooperation within the group.
+The influential Australian ethicist Peter Singer (1993) calls this the 'escalator of reason on morality'.
+By reasoning about morality, we cultivate modes of moral behavior that are far removed from the type of behavior for which natural selection has equipped us with moral intuitions in the first place.
+Initially, morality arguably evolved only for the purpose of group-cooperation.
 Reason – in contrast to religion that only strengthens this ingroup - outgroup bias – shows us that there is no fundamental reason why moral conduct should be limited to interactions with fellow group members.
-Therefore, Singer claims, we have been able to ‘expand our moral circle’.
+As such, Singer claims, we have been able to ‘expand our moral circle’.

-In some cases, reason may even reject certain harmful moral intuitions.
+In some cases, reason may even overrule certain harmful moral intuitions.
 A good example of this is our intuitive moral aversion to homosexuality.
 The first modern Western thinker to oppose this was the British moral philosopher Jeremy Bentham (18th century).
 He did so by thinking rationally and ignoring his emotional reactions and intuitions.
 Bentham argued that homosexuality does not cause any harm and that banning homosexuality brings suffering.
 So, he concluded that it should be allowed, opposing the Christian tradition that strongly condemned homosexuality because it was 'unnatural and contrary to God's will'.

 The natural selection of moral intuitions